virtualsach/virtualsach.github.io/src/content/blog/ssl-certificate-hell.md

 tags: ["f5", "ssl", "certificates", "openssl", "operations", "wipro"]
 ---

+> "An expired certificate is exactly the same as a server outage.
+45 minutes of a bank being offline because of a text file."

 It was January 2017.
-I was leading the Security Operations team at Wipro.
-We stood between the internet and 50 different banking and insurance clients.
+I was leading Security Operations at **Wipro**.

 We managed SSL offloading for over **200 domains** on our F5 LTM farm.
-And this was the dark age before **Let's Encrypt** automation was ubiquitous.
-Certificates expired randomly—some after 1 year, some after 3 years, some on Tuesdays, some on Sundays.
+This was the dark age before **Let's Encrypt** automation.
+Certificates expired randomly.

-## The Incident
+# The Incident

-It happened on a Sunday morning (naturally).
+It happened on a Sunday morning.
 A critical banking portal started throwing `NET::ERR_CERT_DATE_INVALID`.
-The certificate had expired at midnight.
-The VIP (Virtual IP) was up.
-The servers were healthy.
-But to the user, the site was dead.

-**An expired certificate is exactly the same as a server outage.**

-## The Immediate Fix

-I had to manually generate a new CSR (Certificate Signing Request) on the F5, email it to the Symantec/DigiCert portal, validate the domain via email/DNS, download the `.crt` file, upload it to the F5, and bind it to the **Client SSL Profile**.
+I had to manually generate a new CSR, email it to Symantec, validate via DNS, download the CRT, and upload it to the F5.

-It took 45 minutes.
-45 minutes of a bank being offline because of a text file.
+**It took 45 minutes.**

+---

-## The Technical Deep Dive: Client vs. Server SSL
+# The Technical Deep Dive: Client vs. Server SSL

 New engineers often confused the two profiles on the F5:

-* **Client SSL Profile**: This handles the encryption between the **Browser and the F5**.
-This is where your public CA certificate lives (google.com).
-This allows the F5 to decrypt the traffic, inspect it (WAF), and then pass it on.
+* **Client SSL Profile**: Encryption between **Browser and F5**.
+This is where your public CA certificate lives.
-* **Server SSL Profile**: This handles the encryption between the **F5 and the Backend Server**.
-Usually, this uses a long-lived internal self-signed cert.
+* **Server SSL Profile**: Encryption between **F5 and Backend Server**.
+Usually self-signed.

 The outage was on the Client SSL side.
-The public face of the bank had expired.

-## The Systemic Fix
+# The Systemic Fix

-We couldn't rely on "Outlook Calendar Reminders" anymore.
-I wrote a bash script that iterated through our list of domains and used **OpenSSL** to check the expiration date from the outside.
+We couldn't rely on Outlook Reminders.
+I wrote a bash script that iterated through our domains and used **OpenSSL** to check expiration:

-**The Command:**

 ```bash
 echo | openssl s_client -servername secure.bank.com -connect secure.bank.com:443 2>/dev/null | openssl x509 -noout -enddate
 ```

 I fed this into a dashboard.
-If any date was `< 30 days`, it turned the screen red.
+If any date was `< 30 days`, the screen turned red.

-## The Lesson
+### Key Takeaway

-We take automated certificate rotation for granted today.
-But remember: **Visibility is the only cure for complexity.** If you don't know when your certs expire, you don't own your infrastructure; it owns you.
+**Visibility is the only cure for complexity.**

+If you don't know when your certs expire, you don't own your infrastructure; it owns you.